 What is transposition of the great arteries (TGA)?

 Transposition of the great arteries (TGA) is a complex congenital heart defect.
 In a normal heart, there are two large arteries that carry blood out of the heart.
+The pulmonary artery is the blood vessel that that pumps blood from the heart to the lungs.
+The aorta is the blood vessel that pumps oxygen-rich blood to the body.
 In children with TGA, these arteries are connected to the heart abnormally:

-Learn more about TGA from the experts at Children's Hospital of Philadelphia's Cardiac Center and Fetal Heart Program in this video series.
+Learn more about TGA from the experts at Children's Hospital of Philadelphia's Cardiac Center and Fetal Heart Program in this video series:

 Signs and symptoms of transposition of the great arteries